-As at year-end, RAC has a single equity investment being a 100% (2020: 100%) held subsidiary, RAC Investment Holdings (Pty) Ltd ("RIH").
+As at year-end, RAC has a single equity investment being a 100% (2021: 100%) held subsidiary, RAC Investment Holdings (Pty) Ltd ("RIH").
 The subsidiary is not consolidated due to the Company being an investment entity in terms of IFRS 10 which requires investments to be accounted for at fair value.
 RIH is an investment holding Company, operating in South Africa.
-For additional information relating to RIH, as well as the underlying investments, looking through its 100% held subsidiary Astoria Investments Ltd, please refer to note 3.
+For additional information relating to RIH, please refer to note 3.

-RIH holds the following investments as at 31 March 2021
+RIH holds the following investments as at 31 March 2022